moliver28/research-handbook/content/handbook/security/threat-management/red-team/red-team-roe.md

 - Authenticate as any team member using credential data discovered on any GitLab-managed resource (passwords, access tokens, SSH keys, etc).
 - Attempt to gain access to any resource in GitLab's cloud environments, and use those resources to escalate privileges and move laterally in the cloud.
 - Exploit vulnerabilities and abuse insecure configurations in any system owned and managed by GitLab.
+- Attempt to gather information (phone number, email address, etc.) about team members from public data sources.
-- Attempt social engineering via email, Slack, GitLab issues, Zoom, phone calls, etc.
+- Attempt social engineering via email, Slack, GitLab issues, Zoom, phone calls, SMS, etc using contact data obtained from those public sources.
 - Execute supply-chain related attack techniques like dependency confusion, pipeline injections, and malicious code commits.

 If you are a team member at GitLab and suspect you have uncovered a stealth red team operation in the course of your daily work, please refer to our deconfliction process mentioned in the "[Is This Red Team?]({{< ref "_index.md/#is-this-the-red-team" >}})" section.